Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Materials and Methods

 \textbf{RandKAN-IDIR}: This model implements basis selection with randomized sampling.
 Let $\mathcal{D}_m$ denote the set of degrees of the basis polynomials for the $m^{\text{th}}$ layer.
 It is constructed by including the constant term (degree 0) and combining it with a random selection of higher degrees: $\mathcal{D}_m = \{0\} \cup \mathcal{S}_m$, where $\mathcal{S}_m$ is a simple random sample without replacement of size $k$ from the set $\{1, 2, \dots, K\}$, independently for each layer $m$.
-Despite the reduced basis set, experiments (Sec. \ref{sec:experiments}) show that the RandKAN-IDIR model maintains competitive registration accuracy while improving efficiency, given an appropriate choice of $k$ and $K$.
+Despite the reduced basis set, experiments (Section \ref{sec:experiments}) show that the RandKAN-IDIR model maintains competitive registration accuracy while improving efficiency, given an appropriate choice of $k$ and $K$.
+Here, $k$ controls the number of active non-constant basis functions per layer, while $K$ defines the size of the candidate Chebyshev dictionary.
+The case $k = K$ corresponds to the standard consecutive low-degree selection, whereas $K > k$ gives a sparse non-consecutive subset from a broader set of polynomial degrees.
+Our hypothesis is that this provides access to selected higher-degree components without increasing the number of active basis functions.
+This behavior is analyzed empirically in Section~\ref{sec:ablation_k_K}.

-\textbf{A-KAN-IDIR}: Adaptively learns basis indices during training (see Section \ref{sec:akanidir} in Appendix for details).
-Experiments show no quality improvement over RandKAN-IDIR's random selection, while being computationally slower, so we excluded this model from evaluations.
+\textbf{A-KAN-IDIR}: This variant implements a learned sparse basis selection mechanism using adaptive basis weights and a Noisy Top-k procedure.
+It is used as a learned sparse-mask alternative to RandKAN-IDIR (see Appendix \ref{sec:akanidir} for details).
+Experiments show no quality improvement over RandKAN-IDIR's random selection, while being computationally slower, so we exclude this model from the evaluations.